The View from Halfway Down: Plot

-Beatrice invites the guests to an after-dinner show, which BoJack says is the point at which he always awakes from this recurring dream.
-(Note: BoJack’s fellow therapy horse Doctor Champ previously reminded him of this dream in the season 6 episode "A Little Uneven, Is All".)
-This time, however, he enters the theatre next-door, where Herb hosts a talent show.
-Each guest performs a routine reflecting their views on life, before disappearing through a white door, placed center-stage.
-As they perform, BoJack begins to remember details of his bender from the previous episode, including a call to Diane.
+Beatrice invites the guests to an after-dinner show, which BoJack recognizes as the point at which he always wakes up from this recurring dream.
+(Note: BoJack's fellow therapy horse Dr. Champ previously reminded him of this dream in the season 6 episode "A Little Uneven, Is All".)
+This time, however, the dream does not end; he enters the theater next door, where Herb hosts a talent show.
+Each guest performs a routine reflecting their views on life, then disappears through a white door in the center of the stage.
+As they perform, BoJack begins to remember details of his drinking binge from the previous episode, including a call to Diane.

-Outside, smoking, Butterscotch and BoJack achieve a form of closure.
-BoJack sees the outline of his body floating face-down in a swimming pool.
-He maintains that he exited the pool and called Diane, and so cannot be drowning.
-Butterscotch performs a poem titled "The View from Halfway Down", in which he (as Secretariat) expresses panicked regret over his suicide, while the door moves incrementally closer.
-BoJack is unable to leave the theatre.
-Herb tells BoJack he cannot save himself now, as this is all happening in his mind.
+Outside, Butterscotch and BoJack smoke together and achieve a form of closure.
+BoJack sees the outline of his body floating face-down in the swimming pool of his Los Angeles mansion.
+He maintains that he climbed out of the pool and called Diane during his drinking binge, and thus cannot be drowning.
+Butterscotch performs a poem titled "The View from Halfway Down", in which he (as Secretariat) recalls his suicide and expresses the panicked regret he felt as he jumped from a bridge, while the white door moves incrementally closer.
+BoJack is unable to leave the theater, and Herb tells him that he cannot save himself now, as this is all happening in his mind.

 Eventually, only BoJack and Herb remain.
-The black liquid begins emerging from the door and subsumes Herb, who tells BoJack that there is no "other side".
-Horrified, BoJack flees the tar and finds a landline phone in the kitchen.
-He calls Diane, who responds that she lives in Chicago now and cannot help him.
-BoJack remembers that the call he made in real life went to voicemail, and he subsequently went back in the pool.
-Diane agrees to stay on the phone until the tar envelops BoJack.
+The black liquid begins emerging from the door and envelops Herb, who tells BoJack that there is no "other side".
+Horrified, BoJack flees from the black liquid and finds a landline phone in the kitchen.
+He calls Diane, who responds that she left Los Angeles for Chicago and cannot help him.
+BoJack remembers that the call he made to Diane actually went to voicemail, and he subsequently went back into the pool.
+Diane agrees to stay on the phone until the black liquid consumes BoJack.

-Instead of the usual end-credit music, the episode ends with the sound of a flatlining heart monitor.
-After the credits, however, the monitor begins beeping normally.
+Instead of the usual closing theme song, the episode ends with the sound of a flatlining heart monitor; however, when the credits finish, the monitor begins beeping normally.